top of page

 THE SPECIAL HARVEST

 Summer 2021 was mild and wet, which was a relief after the "black summer".
-Vignerons of Tumbarumba enjoyed a successful harvest, including Mount Tumbarumba Vineyard after a tough couple of years.
-I was so happy for them, and also grateful to complete the project with grapes and the vineyards in harvesting action.
-International borders were still closed and we were not out of the woods yet with the Covid pandemic (vaccination and Delta spread were about to slowly begin).
+Vignerons of Tumbarumba enjoyed a successful harvest, including Mount Tumbarumba Vineyard, after a tough couple of years.
+I was so happy for them and grateful to complete the project with grapes and the vineyards in harvesting action.
+International borders were still closed, and we were not out of the woods yet with the COVID-19 pandemic (vaccination and Delta spread were about to begin slowly).
 Richard and Elvie sold their home in Canberra and moved to Tumbarumba just in time before the new lockdown.
 They have re-stocked their wine and have exciting projects like building a cellar door and boutique accommodation!

 "On the fly" wine bottles • Photography © Bottle and Brush Studio 2021-22

 THE WINES I'm a big fan of all their "On the fly" wines.
-The Pinot Gris (featured in this Pumpkin & Saffron Risotto), the Pinot Noir, the Rosé, and the Chardonnay... they are all sublime!
-They have won awards for their wines and I won a selection in an international food photography competition (Foodelia) featuring one of their bottles.
+The Pinot Gris (featured in this Pumpkin & Saffron Risotto), the Pinot Noir, the Rosé, and the Chardonnay are all sublime!
+They have won awards for their wines, and I won a selection in an international food photography competition (Foodelia) featuring one of their bottles.
 I look forward to tasting the upcoming sparkling!

 Snowy fairytale of a cool climate vineyard • Photography © Bottle and Brush Studio 2022